A Brief History Of Gambling Ships

 What are gambling ships?

-Gambling ships are one of the most fascinating venues in the history of betting.
-They are U.S. barges or large vessels which contained casinos and were used to get around gambling legislation.
+Gambling ships are one of the most fascinating venues in betting history.
+They were U.S. barges or large vessels that contained casinos and were used to circumvent gambling legislation.
 How?

 By taking casino gambling out into international waters, allowing people to circumvent gambling bans and bet freely.

-U.S. law was once that a ship was said to be in international waters once it was more than three miles away from the coastline – this was used from at least the 16th century was still practiced by some countries in the 21st century.
+U.S. law once said that a ship was in international waters once it was more than three miles away from the coastline—this was used from at least the 16th century and is still practiced by some countries in the 21st century.

 The result of traveling out into international waters is that no nation’s law prevailed, meaning people were free to do as they pleased.